Devendra-s-Company/DevOps/README.md

 # DevOps

-This Repo is created for storing and managing all the learning projects related to DevOps
+This repository is created for storing and managing all the learning projects related to DevOps